Magnesium recommended dosage

 To put this in perspective, over 300 enzymes and over 600 enzymatic reactions require the presence of magnesium ions for their catalytic action.
 Including all enzymes utilizing ATP.

-Magnesium is even involved in how the other nootropics in your stack are utilized by cells in your brain.
+Magnesium is even involved in how the other nootropics and dietary supplements in your stack are utilized by cells in your brain.
 The bottom-line is magnesium could be one of the most important additions to any nootropic stack.

 magnesium-critical-for-neuroplasticity